ChemBioHTP/enzyhtp_doc/docs/source/install.rst

     We updated EnzyHTP installation in the unfinished refactoring.
 After it finishes, you can install EnzyHTP directly from conda with a 1-line command.

-Install AmberTool and Amber
+3. Install Amber (optional)
 ===========================
 EnzyHTP use Amber as one of the MD engine (currently the only one).
-You need to install Amber to enable MD/mutation functions in EnzyHTP.
+You need to install Amber if you want to enable MD/mutation functions in EnzyHTP.
 AmberTools is free (CPU only) and Amber is charged (GPU support).
 Most universities have Amber purchased and installed in their local clusters.
 Contact your local cluster if you don't know how to load/setup the installed Amber.